-- 10.1.1.1 The Canadian Lacrosse Association (CLA) and all Member Associations (MAs) are committed to building drug-free sport and are unequivocally opposed, on ethical, medical, and legal grounds, to the practice of doping in sport. - 10.1.1.2 The CLA and MAs fully support the position of Sport Canada and the Canadian Centre for Ethics in Sport (CCES) against the use of banned substances and methods. - 10.1.1.3 The CCES is the custodian of the Canadian Anti-Doping Program (CADP); the set of rules that govern anti-doping in Canada.
+- 10.1.1.1 The Lacrosse Canada (LC) and all Member Associations (MAs) are committed to building drug-free sport and are unequivocally opposed, on ethical, medical, and legal grounds, to the practice of doping in sport. - 10.1.1.2 LC and MAs fully support the position of Sport Canada and the Canadian Centre for Ethics in Sport (CCES) against the use of banned substances and methods. - 10.1.1.3 The CCES is the custodian of the Canadian Anti-Doping Program (CADP); the set of rules that govern anti-doping in Canada.
 The CADP consists of several components such as in- and out-of-competition testing, education, medical exemptions, and the consequences of doping violations.
-The CADP is compliant with the World Anti-Doping Code and all international standards. - 10.1.1.4 The Canadian Lacrosse Association endorses and has adopted the CADP and the WL Anti-Doping Policy which means lacrosse is part of a world-class anti-doping program that is designed to protect athletes' rights and ensure a level playing field. - 10.1.1.5 The CLA's anti-doping policy reflects and supports the CADP in that no athlete, official, coach or volunteer shall take prohibited substances, nor may any team official or parent recommend or condone the use of prohibited substances.
-The CLA expects all members of the lacrosse community to abide by CADP to preserve the integrity of sport. - 10.1.1.6 Any sanction by the Canadian Centre for Ethics in Sport (CCES) shall be enforced by the CLA. - 10.1.1.7 In the event of an anti-doping assertion and sanction by the CCES and a final outcome as a result of the anti-doping violation, the CLA shall disclose the outcome to the athlete's or team official's Member Association. - 10.1.1.8 The CLA reserves to right to impose additional discipline as a result of a Code of Conduct violation. - 10.1.1.9 In the event of a confirmed anti-doping violation and sanction issued to an athlete or team official as a result of a violation at a national championship and the violation and the identity of the individual is disclosed publically by the CCES, the athlete or team official will have his or her name removed from any records or results of the national championship. - 10.1.1.10 In the event of more than two anti-doping violations by athletes or team officials on one team, the team shall be subject to the sanctions as described in the Canadian Anti-Doping Code and enforced by the CLA.
+The CADP is compliant with the World Anti-Doping Code and all international standards. - 10.1.1.4 The Lacrosse Canada endorses and has adopted the CADP and the WL Anti-Doping Policy which means lacrosse is part of a world-LCss anti-doping program that is designed to protect athletes' rights and ensure a level playing field. - 10.1.1.5 LC's anti-doping policy reflects and supports the CADP in that no athlete, official, coach or volunteer shall take prohibited substances, nor may any team official or parent recommend or condone the use of prohibited substances.
+LC expects all members of the lacrosse community to abide by CADP to preserve the integrity of sport. - 10.1.1.6 Any sanction by the Canadian Centre for Ethics in Sport (CCES) shall be enforced by LC. - 10.1.1.7 In the event of an anti-doping assertion and sanction by the CCES and a final outcome as a result of the anti-doping violation, LC shall disclose the outcome to the athlete's or team official's Member Association. - 10.1.1.8 LC reserves to right to impose additional discipline as a result of a Code of Conduct violation. - 10.1.1.9 In the event of a confirmed anti-doping violation and sanction issued to an athlete or team official as a result of a violation at a national championship and the violation and the identity of the individual is disclosed publically by the CCES, the athlete or team official will have his or her name removed from any records or results of the national championship. - 10.1.1.10 In the event of more than two anti-doping violations by athletes or team officials on one team, the team shall be subject to the sanctions as described in the Canadian Anti-Doping Code and enforced by LC.